Baila3/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1.
+This app is allows users to add a variety of plants to their carts and orders those plants.

+## Final Product
+Jungle Showcase

+![]

 ## Setup